Hennepin Probate / Mental Health Court

 Petition Process

-The civil commitment process begins petition for commitment.
+The civil commitment process begins with a petition for commitment.
 The petitioner requests that the patient be placed involuntarily under the care and supervision of a hospital or regional treatment center because of one of the six reasons discussed above.
-The petition for commitment is forwarded to the County pre-petition screening team.
+If commitment is recommended, a report summarizing all of its investigations is submitted to the Civil Commitment Unit of the County Attorney’s Office.
 This team reviews the petition, investigates the allegations, interviews the patient and other interested persons and reviews the patient's records.

 The pre-petition screening team determines whether to continue the commitment process or reject the petition.
 If it is rejected, it is sent back to the petitioner who may appeal this decision directly to the County Attorney's Office.
 If commitment is recommend, a report summarizing all of its investigations is submitted to the Civil Commitment Unit of the County Attorney's Office.